 Lyn Cikara’s passion is to see women grow and succeed as leaders in all industries, especially traditionally male industries.
 Her background is in occupational therapy, working in mental health, and in manufacturing keeping people safe and healthy.
 This gives her a unique understanding of the physical, mental and emotional barriers faced by leaders and how they succeed.

 Her coaching is influenced by her experiences in automotive manufacturing, transportation, construction, and engineering where women are not always seen as peers.
 She understands the behaviors that hold women back and is able to help her clients identify these and develop strategies to change these behaviors to their benefit as leaders.

 Lyn helps CEOs and corporate executives to develop their own executive presence and learn how to use their influence to develop others.

-Learn more about her one-on-one leadership coaching.
+Learn more about her executive coaching.